 {I don't generally have the patience to take step-by-step photos, but I thought I'd try it here because frankly, I don't know how I'd explain the process using only words.
 Some of the photos are a little blurry, but hopefully you'll get the idea.
 I have whole new respect for you bloggers who take a picture of every step of a recipe!}

 First, make the retro vanilla filling and the chocolate glaze (recipes follow).
 These can be made a day ahead.
 Then bake your cupcakes.
-I used this recipe (omitting the cinnamon) and it makes about 45 cupcakes.
+The recipe below makes about 45 cupcakes.
 You want a nice flat cupcake, not a domed one.
 The secret is not to fill the liners too full - 1/2 to 2/3 full at the most.
 It's always tempting to fill the liners a bit more, but please try to resist!

 See how it comes to a point at the bottom?